pufffikk/fast-api-crud-operations/README.md

 # FURTHER WORK:
 You can add Student class, which has a many-to-many relationship with the table Courses.
-You can add new endpoints and make sure the relationships are set up correctly.
+You can add new endpoints and make sure the relationships between the entities are set up correctly.